sjbylo/lab-ocp4/workshop/content/exercises/deployimage.md

-In this lab you will try out how to deploy a cotainerized application via the web console.
+In this exercise you will try out how to deploy a cotainerized application via the web console.
 OpenShift Container Platform offers different ways to deploy your applications.
 You can deploy a container image; or point Openshift Container Platform to a source code repository, to build and deploy the application.
 It also allows you to deploy an entire workload via Templates.
-In this lab, we will see how easy it is to deploy a simple container image via the web console.
+In this exercise, we will see how easy it is to deploy a simple container image via the web console.

 On the 'Console' tab, click on 'Home' -> Projects.
 You will see the a project that is created for you.
 You will deploy your applications in this project.